atlassian/data-center-helm-charts/docs/docs/userguide/resource_management/RESOURCE_SCALING.md

       1. Once the snapshot is available revert the settings noted in step 6.
 Consider keeping the index recovery feature enabled

 Having followed the steps above, and ensured a healthy index is available, using either the `declarative` or `impreative` approach scale the cluster by **1 pod only**
-!!!warning "1 pod as a time!"
+!!!warning "1 pod at a time!"

       Ensure you only scale up by 1 pod at a time!